-The CREDO Super PAC was created by CREDO Mobile to leverage the company’s list of nearly 3 million activists and CREDO Action’s high-impact team of professional organizers.
-CREDO Mobile is the nation’s only progressive phone company and has raised more than $72 million for social change since its founding in 1985.
-CREDO Action boasts the nation’s second-largest list of online to offline progressive activists, and this list has been highly active in anti-Tea Party fights.
+The CREDO Super PAC was created by CREDO Mobile to leverage the company’s list of 3.5 million activists and CREDO Action’s high-impact team of professional organizers.
+CREDO Mobile is the nation’s only progressive phone company and has raised more than $76 million for social change since its founding in 1985.
+CREDO Action boasts the nation’s second-largest list of online to offline progressive activists, and this list has been highly active in challenging Tea Party extremism in Congress. .
 During the Obama Administration, our activists have been intensely involved in the fight to protect Social Security and Medicare from benefit cuts by the Obama Administration, the defense of Planned Parenthood, the protection of the Clean Air Act, the blocking of the Keystone XL pipeline, and the organizing of the Rush Limbaugh advertiser exodus, just to name a few.
 Michael Kieschnick is the CEO of CREDO Mobile, and CREDO Action is led by Becky Bond.

 CREDO Super PAC rewrote the book on super PACs in 2012 by launching a massive data-driven field operation that went toe-to-toe with big money and corporate interests–and won.
 CREDO played a major role in defeating five of the worst Tea Party Republicans in Congress, and giving Michele Bachmann the electoral scare of her career.